mrinabh/Scrabble-Solver/readme.txt

 IMPLEMENTATION DETAILS:
 My application emulates a real-word game of Scrabble: When user has a set of tiles (letters), he/she determines if a word can be spelled by "using" the tiles or letters.
 When a tile is placed or used, it is no longer available for another alphabet therefore, gets removed from the available letters.
 The business logic is encapsulated in ScrabbleService class, the algorithm is as follows:

-1. Iterate through the words in dictionary (populated from http://recruiting.bluenile.com/words.txt)
+1. Iterate through the words in dictionary
 2. For each word in dictionary:
     a.
 Iterate through all required alphabets in word
     b.
 Check if the alphabet is available in the input (letters):